MaMpf-HD/mampf/INSTALL.md

 | `docker-compose down`              | deletes all the created containers                             |
 | `docker-compose down --volumes`    | deletes all the associated containers and volumes (full reset) |
 | `docker-compose exec mampf <exec>` | run an executable in the container                             |

+If you installed docker compose as a plugin to docker these commands are instead prefixed with `docker compose` (note the space).

 ## Installation in production mode